San Joaquin kit fox: Behavior and life history

 The San Joaquin kit fox tends to favor open grassland or scrubland, where it inhabits dens and feeds on prey such as field mice, kangaroo rats, ground squirrels and insects for some cases and mostly active at night.
-Their dens usually appear to be complex and deep dens with multiple openings that provide them with temperature regulation, shelter from the severe environmental conditions, protection from predators and place of reproduction.
-A study of the San Joaquin kit fox with GIS (Geographic Information Systems) mentions about how the kit foxes can change various of dens throughout a month, as the use of numerous dens seems to be one of their survival strategy.
-And its diet appears to vary geographically, seasonally and annually upon the temporal and spatial variation of the amount of prey.
-For example, the diet from the southern, central and northern part of its habit varies from the proportion of each type of prey that they consume due to the distribution of its prey.
-In addition to their diet, their activity also varies from the year.
+Their dens usually appear to be complex and deep with multiple openings that provide them with temperature regulation, shelter from the severe environmental conditions, protection from predators, and a place for reproduction.
+A study of the San Joaquin kit fox with GIS (Geographic Information Systems) mentions about how the kit foxes can change between various dens throughout the month, and the use of numerous dens seems to be one of their survival strategies.
+And its diet appears to vary geographically, seasonally and annually based upon the temporal and spatial availability of prey.
+In addition to their diet, their activity also varies seasonally.
 For instance, it is more often observed during the day in the late spring and early summer each year, despite it being considered primarily nocturnal.
-While San Joaquin kit fox might not breed in its first year, its ability to reproduce begins when it is one year old.
+While a San Joaquin kit fox might not breed in its first year, its ability to reproduce begins when it is one year old.
 The mating period is usually between late December and March with a median gestation period that can range from 48 to 52 days with a result of 2 to 6 pups.
 The pups emerge from the den for the first time soon after their first month, and after 4 to 5 months, they begin dispersing, while occasionally young females remain with the adult female for several more months.